Heads up — this site contains affiliate links. I may earn a small commission at no cost to you. Learn more.

 One Unexpected Thing That Helped With Night Accidents

-One random thing that ended up being completely worth buying was waterproof hypoallergenic mattress covers.
+One random thing that ended up being completely worth buying was a SafeRest Waterproof Mattress Protector.

 I bought machine-washable ones for all the beds because nighttime accidents eventually happen no matter how careful you are.